-Afghanistan occupied the frontier in the “Great Game,” the Russian-British competition for control of Asia that lasted most of the 19th century, which meant that it was already in the Russian-Soviet orbit long before 1979.
+Afghanistan sat right on top of the frontier in the “Great Game,” the Russian-British competition for control of Asia that lasted most of the 19th century, which meant that it was already in the Russian-Soviet orbit long before 1979.
 Both the Russian and British Empires came to an end in the 20th century, but Soviet interest in Afghanistan persisted.
 During the 1960s and 1970s, Moscow cultivated the People’s Democratic Party of Afghanistan (PDPA), a Marxist movement opposed to Afghan King Mohammed Zahir Shah (d.
 2007), and the Soviets were pretty pleased when the PDPA colluded with the country’s former prime minister (and Zahir Shah’s cousin), Mohammed Daoud Khan (d.
 1978), to overthrow Zahir Shah and establish a republic in 1973.
 We should note, however–because we’ll be coming back to it–that in the late 1960s the PDPA began to splinter internally into several factions, the two largest of which were the Parcham, led by Babrak Karmal (d.
 1996) and the Khalq, led by Nur Muhammad Taraki (d.
 1979) and Hafizullah Amin (d.
 1979).
 Khalq was the more radical of the two and pushed for a Soviet-style revolution, while Parcham supported a slower move toward socialism.

 Mohammed Daoud Khan, now President Daoud if you please, was no Marxist.
 I don’t even think he was much of a socialist.
-He did his best to repress the PDPA and had a very touchy relationship with the Soviets, who he accused (and probably with good reason) of meddling in Afghan politics by working to reconcile the factions within the PDPA.
-The Soviets, for their part, didn’t care for Daoud’s moves toward improving relations with the West and with the West’s allies in the Muslim World (i.e., Saudi Arabia and Egypt).
-But Daoud–not socialist enough for the socialists, too secular for religious types, and dictatorial as hell–wound up alienating pretty much everybody, including his army, which had a growing Marxist orientation within its officer corps thanks to Soviet training.
+He did his best to repress the PDPA and had a very touchy relationship with the Soviets, whom he accused (and probably with good reason) of meddling in Afghan politics by working to reconcile the factions within the PDPA.
+The Soviets, for their part, didn’t care for Daoud’s moves toward improving relations with the West and with the West’s allies in the Islamic world (i.e., Saudi Arabia and Egypt).
+But Daoud–not socialist enough for the socialists, too secular for religious types, and dictatorial as hell–wound up alienating pretty much everybody, including his own army, which had a growing Marxist orientation within its officer corps thanks to Soviet training.
 So you can see where this is heading.